the-collab-lab/career-lab-q2-2023/session-docs/orientation.md

 # Sync: Career Lab Kickoff

-# Let’s do this!
+## Let’s do this!
 Let’s get you that first/next tech job!!!

+### Watch the recording here: https://youtu.be/WC3Q7wHpGII

 Your mentors have been working super hard to put together a program we think is going to kick start your job search.
 We couldn’t be more excited to spend the next 2 weeks of Career Lab helping get you to a spot where you make a good first impression to recruiters and hiring managers!